Polly Pocket (TV series)

 Polly Pocket is a 2D-animated adventure fantasy children's television series based on Mattel's doll of the same name.
 It features Polly having a magical locket that allows her and her friends to shrink down to tiny sizes.

 The series was originally produced by Mattel Television and WildBrain Studios for Family Channel in Canada and Universal Kids in the US before moving to Netflix in both countries from seasons 3 to 5.
-Season 6 will be released in fall 2025 on Amazon Prime Video alongside the 66-minute special Tiny Unicorn Adventure Special.
+Season 6 was released in fall 2025 on Amazon Prime Video alongside the 66-minute special Tiny Unicorn Adventure Special.